 You could opt for getting a broker to do your bidding for you as you can get a really cheap price as well as ensuring that the offer you are giving is the right amount.

-Of course, when buying used goods in general, you will want to receive something that is still fully-functional and, as much as possible, with extra equipment and accessories that you would not typically get when you purchase a brand new boat.
+Of course, when buying used goods in general, you will want to receive something that is still fully-functional.
+You will also want a speed boat that, as much as possible, comes with extra equipment and accessories that you would not typically get when you purchase a brand new boat.

 If you want to buy a drag boat then you need to be prepared to dish out a huge amount of money for the boat itself and then dig a little deeper to pay for the costs of maintenance, storage and racing not to mention boat modifications.

 A new drag boat can cost from $30,000 to $1,000,000 depending on its type and the modifications made to it.

 A new hydroplane is about $70,000 and a used one is about $20,000.

 A new flat bottom drag boat will cost you at least $30,000 while an old one will cost between $8,000 – $50,000.

 A new jet drag boat will cost from $20,000 to $100,000 while used ones can be usually bought for between $5,000 to about $63,000.